If you are looking for a rainbow pinata idea, then look no further than this Rainbow Punch Pinata

 How to make this Super Cute Rainbow Punch Pinata

-Once you have cut the circle holes, its now time to cut the tissue paper.
+- Once the circles have been cut, its time to cut the tissue paper.
 Because I was doing a rainbow, grab a rainbow variety of color paper while you are buying your party supplies.

-Next, you grab your prizes.
-One thing you want to remember when picking out the pinata fillers is that you need small items that do not have a lot of weight to them.
+- Next, you grab your prizes.
+When picking out the pinata fillers is that you need small items that do not have a lot of weight to them.
 They will be held up in a paper bag and so heavy items are not great for this pinata.

 I simply took down a picture that was hanging on our wall and hung it on that.
 You could always use a heavy duty command strip or something on the wall to support the weight of the pinata.